oracle/docker-images/OracleWebCenterSites/README.md

     - If you want to download image from the Docker Store, see [FAQ](#8-alternate-download-location-for-oracle-fusion-middleware-infrastructure-and-oracle-database-images) section.
     - If you want to build the image from GitHub, see [FAQ](#9-how-do-i-build-an-oracle-database-1221x-base-image) section.

-### C. To download Oracle WebCenter Sites binary file.
+### C. To clone and download Oracle WebCenter Sites docker scripts and binary file.
+1. Clone or download the [GitHub repository](https://github.com/oracle/docker-images).
+The repository contains Docker files and scripts to build Docker images for Oracle products.

-1. Download Oracle WebCenter Sites 12c R2 12.2.1.3 binary from [Oracle Technology Network](http://www.oracle.com/technetwork/middleware/webcenter/sites/downloads/index.html).
+2. Download Oracle WebCenter Sites 12c R2 12.2.1.3 binary from [Oracle Technology Network](http://www.oracle.com/technetwork/middleware/webcenter/sites/downloads/index.html).
-2. Save the Oracle WebCenter Sites 12.2.1.3 binary at this location: `../docker-images/OracleWebCenterSites/dockerfiles/12.2.1.3/`.
+3. Save the Oracle WebCenter Sites 12.2.1.3 binary into the cloned repository folder located at: `../docker-images/OracleWebCenterSites/dockerfiles/12.2.1.3/`.

 ## 5. Building Oracle WebCenter Sites Docker Images